Starting January 2015 a new Dutch employment law has been the source of many changes. This new law has a large effect on employment contracts.

-To sum up: the amount of temporary contracts remains the same.
+To sum up: the amount of temporary contracts remained the same.
 However, the period that those contracts comprise, cannot be more than 2 years.
-Furthermore, the employer will need a “time-out” of at least 6 months and 1 day to cancel the chain.
-For example, as of July 1st 2015 it is possible to get a fixed contract of 6 months wich is then extended with another 6 months, to end with a contract of 1 year.
+Furthermore, the employer needs a “time-out” of at least 6 months and 1 day to cancel the chain.
+For example, as of July 1st 2015 it is possible to get a fixed contract of 6 months which is then extended with another 6 months, to end with a contract of 1 year.
 A chain of consecutive 1-year-contracts will however result in an agreement for an indefinite period after 2 contracts (i.e. after 2 years).

 Termination of employment agreement

 There are various routes for termination of employment agreements, depending on the cause of termination.
-Termination based on extensive incapability ór economic reasons, must be executed through UWV.
+Termination based on extensive incapability or economic reasons, must be executed through UWV.
 Termination based on “personal” reasons, like malfunctioning, disturbed relationship, must be addressed by the Cantonal Judge.
-Please note this change will leave the possibility of an amicable settlement unaffected.
+Please note this change has left the possibility of an amicable settlement unaffected.

 Also, as of 2015, the employer does not need consent of UWV or the Cantonal Judge in order to terminate the employment agreement once the employee has reached the AOW eligible age.

-Irrespective of the termination-route (UWV of Cantonal Judge) the employer will have to pay a “transition compensation” (transitievergoeding).
+Irrespective of the termination-route (UWV of Cantonal Judge) the employer has to pay a “transition compensation” (transitievergoeding).
 This compensation replaces the severance payment (ontslagvergoeding) and is calculated differently.

 The transition compensation is calculated as follows: for every year of service less than 10 years, the employee receives 1/3 of his monthly salary.
 For every year of service that exceeds 10 years, half of his monthly salary is granted.
 In 2017, in total a maximum of € 77.000,- applies, unless the employee’s yearly salary exceeds that amount (in which case this higher amount counts as maximum).